MITHELESH-45/Netflix-GPT/README.md

   - Fetch Data for Trailer video
   - Update store with trailer info
   - Embeded the youteube video and make it autoplay and mute
+  - fetched and displayed popular,nowplaying,top rated movies and tv series with custom hooks
   -